Donor intent: Arguments against

-Many arguments against donor intent are made against honoring it in perpetuity.
-Such arguments date back at least to the 18th century and French economist Jacques Turgot: "No work of man is made for immortality; and since foundations, always multiplied by vanity, would in the long run, if uninterfered with, absorb all funds and private properties, it would be absolutely necessary at last to destroy them."

-While not arguing against donor intent per se, Julius Rosenwald (1862-1932) criticized philanthropic funds that are established in perpetuity, arguing that narrowly defined statements of donor intent can be superseded as situations change: " I have heard of a fund which provides a baked potato at each meal for each young woman at Bryn Mawr, and of another, dating from one of the great families, which pays for half a loaf of bread deposited each day at the door of each student in one of the colleges of Oxford....
+While not arguing against donor intent per se, Julius Rosenwald (1862-1932) criticized philanthropic funds that are established in perpetuity for a specific purpose only, arguing that narrowly defined statements of donor intent can be superseded as situations change: " I have heard of a fund which provides a baked potato at each meal for each young woman at Bryn Mawr, and of another, dating from one of the great families, which pays for half a loaf of bread deposited each day at the door of each student in one of the colleges of Oxford....
 The list of these precisely focused gifts which have lost their usefulness could be extended into volumes."

-Another argument against donor intent relates to whether limitations may be placed on donors' purposes, either prudential or legal.
+Courts have intervened when donor intent has been found to be at odds with the law.
 In Evans v.
 Abney, the Supreme Court held that Augustus Octavius Bacon's clearly defined gift of a park to Macon, Georgia, for whites only was illegal under the Civil Rights Act of 1964 and so the gift reverted to Bacon's heirs.
 In cases that donor intent can be modified, courts have latitude to do that under cy pres doctrine.
-Finally, some critics of donor intent argue that it cements economic inequality.

 Perpetuating donor intent

 Donor intent is considered virtually impossible to be maintained in perpetuity because of changing situations, erosion of capital, and the distance of successor trustees from a donor.
 In some instances, however, donor intent has been lost only a short time after a donor's death.
 Waldemar Nielsen has argued that the Carnegie Corporation of New York swiftly lost the "democratic, hopeful, and constructive" spirit of Andrew Carnegie's giving: "That within five years of his death his Corporation should have turned into a racist and reactionary machine to defend the privileges of the old WASP elite and block the advancement of immigrants and the underprivileged deformed his spirit and intent."

-In the early 2000s, the Daniels Fund, established by Bill Daniels, drifted away from what Daniels' trustees considered to be his principles, and the drift was arrested by board action.
+In the early 2000s, the Daniels Fund, established by Bill Daniels, drifted away from what Daniels' trustees considered to be his principles, establishing a multitiered bureaucracy with independent fiefs making decisions by their own rules.

+Recognizing what had developed, the board hired a new president, who explained what he was facing:

+“For example, the staff had unilaterally decided to stop supporting certain organizations, disregarding entirely the fact that Bill had admired and funded those exact organizations during his lifetime.”
+Ultimately, the board was able to arrest the drift.

 Some donors have adopted strategies to prevent philanthropies that they create from drifting from donor intent.